JAlcocerT/JAlcocerT/content/blog/da-jira.md

 >  PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.

+> Apgl v3 |  Transforms complex documents like PDFs into LLM-ready markdown/JSON for your Agentic workflows.

 11. https://github.com/johnfercher/maroto

-> Apgl v3 |  Transforms complex documents like PDFs into LLM-ready markdown/JSON for your Agentic workflows.
+> MIT |  A maroto way to create PDFs.
+Maroto is inspired in Bootstrap and uses gofpdf.
+Fast and simple.
 11. https://github.com/QuivrHQ/MegaParse ❌ error with sample script from readme

 > File Parser optimised for LLM Ingestion with no loss 🧠 Parse PDFs, Docx, PPTx in a format that is ideal for LLMs.